 Chapter 7 Bankruptcy

-Chapter 7 Bankruptcy is where you liquidate all non-secured debts.
-Consumer Liquidation Bankruptcy applies when the monthly payment on all personal overhead (rent/car payment/utilities/groceries) exceeds your take home income.
+Chapter 7 Bankruptcy is where you can’t pay your debts because you don’t have cash flow.
+It’s relatively quick.
+However, you can lose things if you have valuable assets.
+If you qualify here, you force the creditors to get nothing more.
+You’ve paid them enough!
 File bankruptcy, and you will likely keep your home and your car (if current) under the current state of the law (these are called California bankruptcy exemptions).
 But you’ll want to have a skilled bankruptcy attorney to help so you don’t lose anything.
-Read more about Chapter Seven Bankruptcy, with regard to liquidation.
+Read more about Chapter 7 Bankruptcy, with regard to liquidation.

 Chapter 13 Bankruptcy

-Chapter 13 Bankruptcy is all about forcing creditors to negotiate with you subject to a bankruptcy trustee’s approval.
+Chapter 13 Wage Earner Bankruptcy is all about forcing creditors to take payments based upon whatever you can afford, pending a bankruptcy trustee’s and bankruptcy judge’s approval.
 Filing bankruptcy under Chapter 13 forces creditors to settle up for dimes on the dollar.
-Once again, you take control and you set forth a Chapter 13 Bankruptcy plan that you can work with.
-Chapter 13 Consumer Bankruptcy applies when your income exceeds your monthly personal overhead to some extent such that you are able repay some portion of the debt back.
-Once again, however, recognize a Chapter 13 Consumer Bankrupcy puts you back in control.
-Learn and read more about Chapter 13 Wage Earner Bankruptcy.
+Chapter 13 Consumer Bankruptcy applies when your income exceeds your monthly expense to some extent such that you are able repay some portion of the debt back.
+Once again, recognize a Chapter 13 Consumer Bankruptcy puts you back in control.
+Learn and read more about Chapter 13 Bankruptcy.

 Do I need a Bankruptcy Lawyer to File Bankruptcy?